Baking soda (sodium bicarbonate)

 Sodium bicarbonate and acid reflux / heartburn

-If you suffer from acid reflux or weak digestion, I suggest you use less sodium bicarbonate and drink your ACV or lemon juice as acidic as possible.
+If you suffer from acid reflux or weak digestion, I suggest you use no or less sodium bicarbonate and drink your ACV or lemon juice as acidic as possible.

 How to use baking soda